sigmonsays/dotbot/README.md

 WalkDirs are used to list a directory and apply symlinks for every item (path or file) found.
 This is useful if symlinks need to come from multiple directories and need to be merged into one.

+# Includes

+Includes allow additional dotfiles to be processed as if they were being invoked directly.
+Include files are processed in order given, after expanding the glob pattern.

+Includes are processed after evaluating the contents of the configuration file.

+Example

+     include:
+       - stuff/foo.yaml
+       - extra/bar*.yaml

 # AutoMode